pedropinchez/pedropinchez/README.md

 ### Hi there 👋
+I am an android and web developer with some of my apps at playstore I am currently learning python programming and use of frameworks

 <!--
 **pedropinchez/pedropinchez** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.